langlands-io/.github/profile/README.md

 # Notice

 Since this project team is a commercial project team, but due to the lack of subsequent funding support, this repository is being archived.
 Thanks to XHash and Plancker for their financial support.
+As the Project maintainer, please allow me to extend my heartfelt thanks to all the contributors who participated in this project.

 # Langlands